BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ### SHAHash Literals
+-- In Progress --
 SHAHash literals are of the form `sha3{<hexstring>}` where the hash function use to compute the value is SHA3 256 with  and `<hexstring>` is the hexidecimal representation of the hash value.

 ### Data and Time Literals
+-- In Progress --
 Time and time values are complex, as such, Bosque provides a number of representations designed to appropriately capture common use cases.
 These include:
 - `TZDateTime` literals of the form `YYYY-MM-DDTHH:MM:SS[Zone]` representing a date/time with a timezone in ISO 8601 format where timezone is a string enclosed in `{...}` or is a standard `[A-Z]+` timezone abbreviation.
 - `TAIDateTime` literals of the form `YYYY-MM-DDTHH:MM:SS` representing a TAI (International Atomic Time) date/time at UTC.